mackron/uuid/README.md

   * https://github.com/mackron/sha1

 These are included as submodules in this repository for your convenience but need not be used if you would rather use a different implementation.
+If you want to use these libraries, instead of defining the above macros you can just include them before the implementation like so and they'll automatically be detected:

+    #include "external/md5/md5.c"    // <-- Enables version 3.
+    #include "external/sha1/sha1.c"  // <-- Enables version 5.

+    #define UUID_IMPLEMENTATION
+    #include "uuid.h"

 There is no need to link to anything with this library.
 You can use UUID_IMPLEMENTATION to define the implementation section, or you can use uuid.c if you prefer a traditional header/source pair.